TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-We keep `enumerating` the container and found something interesting into the `/root/.bash_history` file:
+We continue `enumerating` the container and find something interesting in the `/root/.bash_history` file:

 <br />